fcignoli/Detector-de-Fake-news/README.md

 # Detector-de-Fake-news

 Un programita para detectar fake news mediante un dataset de Internet.
-El código funciona solamente en ingles.
+El código funciona solamente en ingles, ya que es un ejercicio que encontre en internet.

-Vamos a usar la función TfidfVectorizer de sklearn
+A continuación copio la info de la consigna:

 What is a TfidfVectorizer?
 TF (Term Frequency): The number of times a word appears in a document is its Term Frequency.
 A higher value means a term appears more often than others, and so, the document is a good match when the term is part of the search terms.